International and National Data and Sample Registry

 Patients complete a risk factor and family history questionnaire and provide a blood sample.
 Patients who have had surgery also provide a tissue sample.

-This data will help the lab's efforts to identify the epidemiology, risk factors and treatment outcome for patients with these types of hepatobiliary cancers.
+This data is helping the lab's efforts to identify the epidemiology, risk factors and treatment outcome for patients with these types of hepatobiliary cancers.

 In addition, the collected samples from this project are analyzed to identify potential biomarkers for the early diagnosis of hepatobiliary cancer and to help predict treatment outcome.